 Leonard is the author of Music for the Kingdom of Shadows: Cinema Accompaniment in the Age of Spiritualism, The Art Songs of Louise Talma; Music for Silent Film: A Guide to North American Resources; Louise Talma: A Life in Composition; The Conservatoire Américain: a History; Shakespeare, Madness, and Music: Scoring Insanity in Cinematic Adaptations.
 She has been a featured speaker on BBC Radio 3; a speaker for the American Musicological Society-Library of Congress Lecture Series; and a keynote speaker at the American Music Research Center’s Fourth Annual Susan Porter Memorial Symposium on “Nadia Boulanger and American Music.”
-She has presented her research regularly at conferences including those of the American Musicological Society, the Society for American Music, and the Shakespeare Association of America; has published in the Journal of Musicological Research, Women & Music, and Upstart; and has contributed book chapters to several collections.
+She presents her research regularly at conferences including those of the American Musicological Society, the Society for American Music, and the Shakespeare Association of America; has published in the Journal of Musicological Research, Women & Music, and Upstart; and has contributed book chapters to several collections.
 Leonard is the recipient of numerous awards, grants, and fellowships for her work, including the 2023 Virgil Thomson Fellowship from the Society for American Music; the 2021 International Alliance for Women in Music’s Pauline Alderman Award; the 2019-20 Dena Epstein Award for Archival and Library Research from the Music Library Association; the 2017-18 Rudolph Ganz Long-Term Fellowship at the Newberry Library; a 2016-17 Harry Ransom Center Fellowship; the 2016 Janet Levy Award from the American Musicological Society; a 2016 American Music Research Center Fellowship; the 2016 Society for American Music Sight and Sound Subvention; the inaugural Judith Tick Fellowship from the Society for American Music (2013-2014); and the Thornton Wilder Fellowship at the Yale University’s Beinecke Rare Book and Manuscript Library (2009).

 Leonard has also worked in scholarly publishing and is a consultant and reviewer for scholarly, higher education, and trade presses.